tracktownsoftware/NETReactorTest_DN45CrossAssembly/README.md

    at Library2.PublicClass.Library1InternalClass_SaySomething()
    at ConsoleAppTest.Program.Main(String[] args)
 ```
-6. FAIL: This test does not run.
-However, in NETReactor2_Output\Library1.dll the InternalClass1 name and its method SaySomething *are* obfuscated\renamed.
+6. RESULT: FAIL.
+ConsoleAppTest does not run.
+However, in assembly NETReactor2_Output\Library1.dll the InternalClass1 name and its method SaySomething *are* obfuscated\renamed.

 **Obfuscation Test: NETReactorTest3_StringEncryption.nrproj:**
-1. Open NETReactorTest1.nrproj in .NET Reactor app
+1. Open NETReactorTest3_StringEncryption.nrproj in .NET Reactor app
 2. Note:
     - Library1.dll and Library2.dll are input files for obfuscation
     - String encryption is *ON*